Genetically Modified Seeds Market Size and Share

 • By region, North America held 39% of the genetically modified seeds market share in 2024, whereas Asia-Pacific is projected to expand at an 8.7% CAGR to 2030.

-• By competitive position, the five largest suppliers controlled 58.6% of the genetically modified seeds market size in 2024, creating a moderately concentrated field with room for regional specialists.
+• By competitive position, the five largest suppliers controlled around 58.6% of the genetically modified seeds market size in 2024, creating a moderately concentrated field with room for regional specialists.

 Segment Analysis